Lab Sustainability Programs: 3 Reasons for Adoption

 One: Resource and Cost Savings

-More sustainable practices can result in resource savings as well as decrease related spend.
 Some of the resources that can be saved with an efficient sustainability program include:

 - Water: Labs cycle through vast amounts of water, particularly in single-pass cooling systems which alone use around 13,000 gallons of water a year or autoclaves that can use up to 90 gallons of water per cycle.
 Pumping this water into the lab requires energy to retrieve and reduces the planet’s natural supply of fresh water.
+Lab sustainability programs related to reducing water consumption ensure operational efficiency remains consistent while having a much lower impact on the environment.

 Two: Increased Trust and Sustainability Mindset

-Recent chemical spills, such as the train derailment in East Palestine, Ohio, have eroded public trust for organizations that handle hazardous materials.
+21st century chemical spills, such as the train derailment in East Palestine, Ohio, have eroded public trust for organizations that handle hazardous materials.
 The public needs to trust that your facility will operate safely and effectively to prevent events that can harm the environment or human wellbeing.
 Labs can earn trust and goodwill by implementing a sustainability program, proving to the community that environmental and social health is top of mind.

 Three: Improved Collaboration